hyghdrogin/uptick-talent-fellowship/README.md

 # uptick-week1-task
 This Repo contains Uptick Fellowship week 1 test

+## Deployment
+To access the deployment link, click [here](https://uptick.onrender.com)

 ## Documentation
+- A detailed documentation of the api can be found here: [API Documentation](https://documenter.getpostman.com/view/28602502/2s9YCBvVfc)

-To run this task
+To run this repo locally:
 - Clone the repo.
-- Install supervisor globally with **npm install supervisor -g**.
+- Install all dependencies and devDependencies with **npm install**
-- Create a .env file, this file has only carries the PORT.
-(N.B The .env is optional)
+- Create a .env file, this file carries the PORT and DATABASE_URL.
 - To run the task, the script has been added to package.json file.
 (To run the task in development mode, **npm run dev**)
-- To manipulate the data, task.json file in the data folder of the database folder acts as our database.